Rogers approves new entertainment district at Promenade

 You also have to get a wristband from one of the alcohol-serving establishments to be able to take your drink outside.

-Arkansas State Representative David Ray, a Republican representing District 69, is the co-sponsor of a bill which would make it easier for cities to create entertainment districts.
+Arkansas State Representative David Ray, a Republican representing District 69, is the co-sponsor of a bill that would make it easier for cities to create entertainment districts.

 “If your city or county and you want to have an entertainment district, our law actually says you first have to levy an advertising and promotion tax.
 That’s a tax on restaurants and hotels, sometimes called the hamburger tax,” he said.